StevenD24/Flight-Deal-Finder/README.md

 # Flight Deal Finder

-The purpose of this application is to find flights over the next 6 months at a price that is below the targetted price point that has been set by the user.
+The purpose of this application is to find flights over the next 6 months at a price that is below the targeted price point that has been set by the user.

 ## How it works
 1) The user will fill a new google sheet in the following format below.
 The city and price limit needs to be set for each destination (IATA codes will be automatically filled later).